 Situated on the top end of town, on picturesque Bourke Hill and the Paris end of Collins Street, we’re lucky enough to be just a stone’s throw from the centre of the city, amongst historic buildings, gardens and a charming strip of alfresco dining.

 In town for some theatre?
 We’re set in the theatre precinct, surrounded by internationally renowned plays.
 Just a block away is the Princess Theatre, currently playing residence to Harry Potter and the Cursed Child.
-Her Majesty’s Theatre, where Hamilton is playing, is only 5 minutes away, and the Regent Theatre, soon to host Hairspray, is two blocks down Collins Street.
+Her Majesty’s Theatre, where Mary Poppins is playing, is only 5 minutes away, and the Regent Theatre, which will see the return of Moulin Rouge in August, is two blocks down Collins Street.

 Just a block away is Melbourne’s Chinatown, home to yum cha institutions including Red Emperor, Shark’s Fin Inn and Crystal Jade, lauded doyenne of Melbourne’s Chinese cuisine, Flower Drum, and our very own Sunda, tucked down a nondescript laneway.
 Melbourne’s Chinatown is the longest continuous settlement in the western world, dating back to the gold rush days of the 1850s.

 We recommend exploring this via Crossley or Liverpool Streets, home to quirky shops including Lucy Folk, Sarah & Sebastian and the Paperback book shop.

 A short stroll away is the World Heritage listed Carlton Gardens, with dramatic tree-lined avenues, a majestic fountain and lake.
 At its heart is the majestic Royal Exhibition Building, built in 1880 to host the Melbourne International Exhibition.
 These gardens are stunning in all seasons, and are also home to the Melbourne Museum and IMAX Theatre.